klu1211/pytorch-toolbox/README.md

 #### Currently doing:
 1. Refactor the functions in `image.py` and `data.py` to be more cohesive.
 2. Metric learning to increase the performance of the model.
-Right now I'm using a siamese network (trained with the method discussed aboce) with a triplet loss
+Right now I'm using a siamese network (trained with the method discussed above) with a triplet loss